preston176/nexusAI/README.md

 ## Disclaimer

 - Copyright Compliance: By using [NexusAI](https://nexusai-pdf.vercel.app/), you agree to comply with Clerk's terms of service and respect copyright laws.
-- It is **illegal** to download videos or audio content without the permission of the content owner.

 ## Support